-- .1 Trees shall be minimum 5cm caliper measured at 1.4m above the rootball at the time of planting, and of uniform size if planted in a boulevard row. - .2 Minimum number of boulevard trees shall be calculated as follows:
+- .1 Trees shall be minimum 5 cm caliper measured at 1.4 m above the rootball at the time of planting, and of uniform size if planted in a boulevard row. - .2 Minimum number of boulevard trees shall be calculated as follows:

-Tree Size Single Family Residential Medium Trees (± 10 - 20m ht.)
-Greater of 1 per lot or 15m Small Trees (Under 10m ht.)
-Greater of 1 per lot or 10m
+TREE SIZE SINGLE FAMILY RESIDENTIAL Medium Trees (± 10 - 20 mm ht.)
+Greater of 1 per lot or 15 m Small Trees (Under 10 m ht.
+Greater of 1 per lot or 10 m

-- .3 Plantings of trees closer than 6m on centre shall require the written approval of the City Engineer. - .4 Locate trees at least 1m offset from the curb face. - .5 Locate trees fronting on single family lots at the center of the lot frontage unless otherwise approved by the City Engineer.
+- .3 Plantings of trees closer than 6 m on centre shall require the written approval of the City Engineer. - .4 Locate trees at least 1 m offset from the curb face.

+.5 Locate trees on fronting on single family lots at the center of the lot frontage unless otherwise approved by the Engineer.